deephacks/confit/readme.md

 ### Define

 Configurable classes are annotated with the @Config annotation and all fields are configurable as long they are not final or static.
+All basic Java object data types are supported, including list of these.

 A is a singleton instance, meaning, there can be only one configuration of this class.